-Based on Arcadis Singapore's data, tender prices for 2018 have increased approximately 1% year-on-year (i.e. 4th Quarter 2018 versus 4th Quarter 2017).
+Based on Arcadis Singapore's data, tender prices for 2019 have increased approximately 0.5% year-on-year (i.e. 4th Quarter 2019 versus 4th Quarter 2018).

-According to preliminary figures published by BCA on 14 January 2019, total construction demand in 2018 was \$30.5 billion, an increase of approximately 23% as compared to 2017.
-Public sector construction demand increased from \$15.8 billion in 2017 to \$18.4 billion in 2018.
-Similarly, private sector construction demand also increased from \$9.0 billion in 2017 to \$12.1 billion in 2018.
+According to preliminary figures published by BCA on 8 January 2020, total construction demand in 2019 was \$33.4 billion, an increase of approximately 9% as compared to 2018.
+Public sector construction demand increased from \$18.3 billion in 2018 to \$19 billion in 2019, mainly driven by civil engineering and institutional projects.
+Similarly, private sector construction demand also increased from \$12.2 billion in 2018 to \$14.4 billion in 2019, mainly driven by residential and industrial projects.

-Based on BCA's forecast, total construction demand (excluding reclamation works) for 2019 is projected to reach between \$27 billion and \$32 billion.
-Public sector construction demand is projected to maintain at a sustainable level between \$16.5 billion and \$19.5 billion, contributing to approximately 60% of the total construction demand.
-Likewise, private sector construction demand is expected to be between \$10.5 billion and \$12.5 billion.
+Based on BCA's forecast, total construction demand for 2020 (excluding reclamation works and expansion of Integrated Resorts) is projected to reach between \$28 billion and \$33 billion.
+Public sector construction demand is projected to contribute approximately 62% of the total construction demand at between \$17.5 billion and \$20.5 billion.
+While private sector construction demand is expected to be between \$10.5 billion and \$12.5 billion.